-With a team of c.3,600 talented financial services specialists on the ground in over 40 countries across the world, our integrated global network of trusted professionals provides in-depth market intelligence and effective long-term solutions for our clients in Global Advisory, Private Wealth, Asset Management, and Merchant Banking.
+With a team of c.3,500 talented financial services specialists on the ground in over 40 countries across the world, our integrated global network of trusted professionals provide in-depth market intelligence and effective long-term solutions for our clients in Global Advisory, Wealth and Asset Management, and Merchant Banking.
 Rothschild & Co is family-controlled and independent and has been at the centre of the world's financial markets for over 200 years.

-Rothschild & Co is a French partnership limited by shares (Société en Commandite par Actions) listed on Euronext in Paris, Compartment A with a share capital of €155,025,552.
+Rothschild & Co is a French partnership limited by shares (société en commandite par actions) listed on Euronext in Paris, Compartment A with a share capital of €155,235,024.
 Paris trade and companies registry 302 519 228.
-Registered office: 23bis avenue de Messine, 75008 Paris, France.
+Registered office: 23 bis avenue de Messine, 75008 Paris, France.